-In 2019, U.S. agriculture exports to El Salvador in the consumer-oriented product category reached a record USD $210.8 million, approximately 20% of the total market.
-Pork and pork products, meat products, processed vegetables, sauces and condiments, wine and beer, dairy products, tree nuts and pet food all reached record imports in 2019.
+In 2020, U.S. agriculture exports to El Salvador in the consumer-oriented product category reached USD $189.4 million, approximately 20% of the total market.
+Pork and pork products, poultry meats and tree nuts all reached record imports in 2020.
 The distribution of consumer-ready foods is carried out through a number of channels.
 Supermarkets, such as Walmart and leading local chain Super Selectos, are the principal outlets; but a fair amount is moved through wholesalers, who may be supermarket owners themselves or distributors delivering products to smaller stores.
 Normally, distributors handle products on an “exclusive” basis, most often as representatives for a line of products.
 Direct sales are common practice; however, having a local distributor facilitates operations and supports client service.
 Most large importers/distributors are members of the Salvadoran Distributors Associations (ADES).
 ADES manages the relationship of its members with local retailers, wholesalers, and supermarkets.

 The Salvadoran market may be significantly larger than portrayed by U.S. export data.
 A high percentage of El Salvador’s imports of consumer-oriented products are actually registered as Guatemalan imports.
 This is because many containers from the United States come through Guatemala’s Atlantic ports and although they are in-transit to El Salvador, customs officials may tally the products as Guatemalan imports.

 It is estimated that Salvadorans spend approximately 65% of their income on food (household earning is USD $400 to USD $1,500 per month).
-There are approximately 460,000 households in this category and, as might be expected, 60% reside in urban areas.
+There are approximately 460,000 households in this category and 60% reside in urban areas.
 About 1.2 million people (20% of the population) are part of the country’s middle class.